milonemario/slidev-teaching-workspace/README.md

 ## Installation

-For the global workflow used by a teaching repository:
+For a global install:

 ```bash
 npm install -g slidev-teaching-workspace
 slidev-teaching-workspace
 ```

 Run the command from the repository root that contains `slidev-teaching-workspace.yaml`.
-This keeps the workspace manager available as a global CLI instead of requiring a `node_modules` folder inside every teaching repository.
+This keeps the workspace manager available as a global CLI instead of requiring a `node_modules` folder in the workspace repository.

 For a project-local install: